thehimalayanleo/Arduino-Websockets/README.md

 # Arduino-Websockets
-Using Websockets with Arduino over ethernet using golang webserver
+Using Websockets to set up a real time system between Arduino Client and a Golang Web Server.
+This Webserver is able to server multiple Arduino Clients at the same time.